causify-ai/tutorials/class_project_instructions/README.md

 - **Why choose this?**
   - Encouraged for students familiar with Docker or looking to grow into advanced workflows
-  - Recommended for contributing to Causify, and long-term class projects
+  - Recommended for contributing to Causify, MSML610, and DATA605 long-term projects

 - Setup Guide:
   - To configure your system for this approach, follow this detailed guide: